thiagopg84/ngx-french-toast/README.md

 ## License

-ngx-french-toast is licensed under the GNU General Public License (GPL).

-This means that you are free to use, modify, and distribute this library under the terms of the GPL license.
-However, please note the following key points regarding the GPL:
+ngx-french-toast is licensed under the  MIT License.
+Feel free to use, modify, and distribute this library in accordance with the license terms.

-- Any modifications or derivative works you make to ngx-french-toast must be distributed under the same GPL license.
-- If you distribute ngx-french-toast as part of another project, that project must also be licensed under the GPL if it includes or uses ngx-french-toast code.

-For more details, please refer to the GNU General Public License (GPL) file.

 ## Contact